2026 New Triathlete Program registration IS OPEN!

 JUENE RADER, Director of Programs

 Juene moved to DC in 2018 and immediately fell in love with the area and the local races.
 After running her first half and full marathon, she was introduced to triathlons and joined the club through the DC TRI NTP program in 2019.
 Truly enjoying the sport, and even more importantly, the people she met, she signed up for several 2020 races and then spent 2021 trying to complete them.
-She concluded 2021 by completing the Maine 70.3 and Waterman Olympic/Sprint double.
+She concluded 2021 by completing the Maine 70.3 and Waterman Olympic/Sprint double and has since completed a full Ironman.

-She is a regular at the NOVA Track works out, and Happy Hours.
-She is eager to continue supporting the NTP program as a mentor and co-lead and excited to give back, as a member of the Board.
+She was a regular at the NOVA Track works out (we will see how 2025 workout), and Happy Hours.
+She is eager to continue supporting the club as a member of the Board.

 DEREK SPRUNGER, Director of Racing